>

 4) Collapse and transformation

-5) Meaning of cultural diffusion
+5) Approaches on cultural diffusion

 Recommended or Required Reading

-2- Childe, Vere Gordon 1939.
+- Childe, Vere Gordon 1939.
 Dawn of European Civilization.
 London: Kegan Paul, Trench, Trubner & co.

-3- Hodder, Ian 1982.
+- Hodder, Ian 1982.
 Symbols in action.
 Ethnoarchaeological studies of material culture.
 Cambridge, Cambridge University Press.

 Planned Learning Activities and Teaching Methods